jhoyberrocal/planning-poker/README.md

 - MongoDB on starter, NestJS can replace with another databases
 - Passport for Auth services
 - Swagger for documentation of services
+- bcrypt for passwords
+- Auth endpoints for login, roles and permissions
+- Guards based in JWT
+- Guards based in permissions
 ### Frontend technologies
 - React with TSX
 - Webpack